Internship projects for PhD students

 Q: How will my supervisor get reimbursed?

-A: Your department admin (usually HR staff) fill in the form found on this page and send it to Career Service.
+A: Your department admin (usually HR staff) fills in the form found on this page and sends it to Career Service.

 Q: I have found an internship on my own.
-Can I get reimbursed from Career Service?
+Can I get reimbursed by KI Career Service?